domfarolino/blog/_posts/2016-7-27-What-it-takes-to-learn-something.md

 typical technical book urges you to take.
 Often it is very linear and tactfully thorough, like a recipe book.
 I use the term `tactfully thorough` because many books only have you rip apart a problem to see its internals and fundamentals at use if it goes together nicely with something used later in the text.
-The problem with this is that you're only *truly* experimenting inside a sandbox in which the boundaries are the author's wishes.
+The problem with this is that you're only *truly* experimenting inside a sandbox of which the boundaries are the author's wishes.

 So who are these authors?
 Often a book will be chosen due to some achievements attributed to the author, thus giving them some measure of notoriety and/or credibility.
 In other words, they are someone who has *made it* in the